Uvais-Ahmad/Superhero-hunter/README.md

 ### feautures added into, add and remove from favourite.
 ### have an another tab of favourite to show all favourites hero
-### We can search more heroes from sarch feild and can be check details
+### We can search more heroes from search feild and can be check details

 ## Host :